 By and large, this is something I am a little ambivalent about.
-For the most part, there is a greater preference for the showing, rather than telling either through spoken words or text.
-That’s not to say that they are not important, of course, merely a reflection that film storytelling is primarily a visual medium, and one that should be maximised as such.
-However, Yudho’s decision here helps to set the context the film is to be anchored in; without it, I would have liked floated around, wondering whether the parents are.
+For the most part, I have a greater preference for showing rather than telling, either through spoken words or text.
+That’s not to say that they are not important, of course; it is merely a reflection that film storytelling is primarily a visual medium, and one that should be maximised as such.
+However, Yudho’s decision here helps to anchor the film in the appropriate context, without which I would have floated around, wondering where the parents are.

 That lack does not necessarily equate to an absence of parenting.
-The film starts with Justin being awakened by alarms both literal (the bedside clock) and figurative (his sister).
-The contrast between the two is clear, as Jessica sets the tone for their day with an energy that emphasises his own, more lackadaisical approach to the proceedings; a parallel could be drawn between Justin and the dog they keep.
+The film begins with Justin being awakened by alarms both literal (the bedside clock) and figurative (his sister).
+The contrast between the two is clear, as Jessica sets the tone for their day with an energy that emphasises his own, more lackadaisical approach to the proceedings.
+If I am being unkind, a parallel could be drawn between Justin and the dog they keep.

-Prior to arriving in any country (perhaps especially a Western one like the United States of America), there must have been at least some trepidation on the minds of many, especially for those travelling to the other side of the planet.
-Yet what could be found at the end of that journey are familiar signs, at least in terms of food, language and company; being far away from home does not mean that signs of home need to be far away from us.
+Prior to arriving in any country (perhaps an especially Western one like the United States of America), there must have been at least some trepidation on the minds of many, especially for those travelling to the other side of the planet.
+Yet what could be found at the end of that journey are familiar signs, in terms of food, language and company.
+Being far away from home does not mean you need to be far away from reminders of it.

 If anything, it might even be too much for some.
 “God, why do all the FOBs come out to the same place,” Jessica thinks aloud on the Asian community, often referred to as ‘fresh off the boat’.
 “Why don’t they drive to LA or something?”
 “Well, we are FOBs,” Justin points out.
 “Technically, we are not FOBs, we did not arrive via boats,” she retorts.
 “We came via plane, and we’re hardly fresh anymore.”
 Perhaps recognising the hierarchy, Justin accedes with a quiet OK.